unitaryfund/mitiq/README.md

 ### Example

+Define a function which returns an expectation value you want to compute, then use Mitiq to mitigate errors.

 ```python
 import cirq
 from mitiq import zne, benchmarks

 def execute(circuit: cirq.Circuit, noise_level: float = 0.001) -> float:
     """Returns Tr[ρ |0⟩⟨0|] where ρ is the state prepared by the circuit with depolarizing noise."""